 Unlike schools, nurseries are still open in England and Wales during the current lockdown and it remains the subject of debate.
 Is it essential for our daughter to be in nursery?
 Not really.
 Could we manage with her at home, as we do three days per week?
 Yes.
 Does it offer headspace from the constant care required by a toddler?
 Yes.
 Should we feel guilty or somehow bad?
 Dunno.

 Previously easy questions are now hard.
 Everything feels questionable, loaded with risk, open to the judgement of others.
-Everyone is feeling their way through with each personal decision, hoping not to get it wrong.
+Everyone is feeling their way through with each personal decision, hoping to get it right.

 At the far end of the spectrum is flagrant abuse, the house parties and illegal raves, the regular mixing of multiple households.
 It is bound to happen, and of course Christmas and new year celebrations will have helped to spread the infection.
 A mass event in northern France over new year reportedly saw around 2,500 attendees over several days.
 All of this is hard to govern and police.